PoseVLA: Universal Pose Pretraining for Generalizable Vision-Language-Action Policies: Experiment

 \textbf{Real-world Experimental Setup.} We evaluate our model using a Dual-arm Xtrainer robotic platform, where each arm is equipped with a 1-DoF parallel gripper.
 For visual perception, we employ a multi-camera configuration: a RealSense D455 depth camera serves as the head-mounted \textit{Eye-on-Base} sensor for global scene understanding, while a RealSense D405 depth camera is integrated as an \textit{Eye-on-Hand} sensor to provide localized, high-resolution visual feedback.

-\textbf{Tasks and Evaluation.} To verify the generalizability of Pose-VLA, we define five representative and challenging manipulation tasks as in Fig.~\ref{fig:real}: (1) \textit{Stacking}: stacking three nested bowls; (2) \textit{Hanging}: handing a mug onto a designated peg on a wooden stand; (3) \textit{Long-horizon Interaction}: a complex multi-stage task involving opening a drawer, picking and placing a pen inside, and closing the drawer; (4) \textit{Deformable Object Manipulation}: folding a fabric towel.
+\textbf{Tasks and Evaluation.} To verify the generalizability of Pose-VLA, we define four representative and challenging manipulation tasks as in Fig.~\ref{fig:real}: (1) \textit{Stacking}: stacking three nested bowls; (2) \textit{Hanging}: hanging a mug onto a designated peg on a wooden stand; (3) \textit{Long-horizon Interaction}: a complex multi-stage task involving opening a drawer, picking and placing a pen inside, and closing the drawer; (4) \textit{Deformable Object Manipulation}: folding a fabric towel.
 We collect an average of 100 demonstrations per task to facilitate embodiment alignment.
-Each model is evaluated over 20 trials per task, with the success rate reported as the primary performance metric.
+Each model is evaluated over 20 trials per random seed, totaling 60 trials per task with diverse object placements.
+The success rate across these 60 trials is reported as the primary performance metric.

-\textbf{Results and Analysis.} As shown in Fig~\ref{fig:hist} , Pose-VLA demonstrates superior manipulation capability with an average success rate of $83.75\%$, significantly outperforming the vanilla PaliGemma ($28.75\%$) and the strong baseline $\pi_{0.5}$ ($73.75\%$).
-While $\pi_{0.5}$ shows a slight edge in Deformable Object Manipulation ($85\%$ vs. $75\%$), our method excels in rigid body and complex interaction tasks, achieving $90\%$ and $85\%$ in Stacking and Hanging, respectively.
-Furthermore, the ablation study highlights the critical role of the depth modality; removing depth information leads to a marked performance decline, particularly in the Long-horizon Interaction task where the success rate drops by $25$ percentage points (from $85\%$ to $60\%$).
-This substantial gap, alongside the $15\%$ drop in the Hanging task (from $85\%$ to $70\%$), confirms that explicit 3D geometry is indispensable for precise spatial alignment and minimizing execution ambiguity.
+\textbf{Results and Analysis.} As shown in Fig~\ref{fig:hist}, Pose-VLA demonstrates superior manipulation capability with an average success rate of $81.25\%$, significantly outperforming the vanilla PaliGemma ($29.6\%$) and the strong baseline $\pi_{0.5}$ ($71.65\%$).
+Our method consistently outperforms or matches $\pi_{0.5}$ across all tasks, notably achieving significant improvements in Task 2 ($78.3\%$ vs. $53.3\%$) and Task 3 ($81.7\%$ vs. $73.3\%$).
+Furthermore, the ablation study highlights the critical role of the depth modality; removing depth information leads to a marked performance decline, particularly in Task 3 where the success rate drops by $15.0$ percentage points (from $81.7\%$ to $66.7\%$).
+This substantial gap, alongside the $8.3\%$ drop in Task 1 (from $88.3\%$ to $80.0\%$), confirms that explicit 3D geometry is indispensable for precise spatial alignment and minimizing execution ambiguity.